gbabeleda/wind-energy-dashboard/README.md

 - static/ holds static assets like images, css files for styling, and javascript files if necessary
 - templates/ if you need custom HTML templates

-## Additional
-- virtual_environment/ (venv/)
-- sql/

-# Documentation of Workflow
+# Project Worklog
+Setup
-- Create a new repository in Github named "wind-energy-dashboard-streamlit" with a license and readme.md
+- Create new repository on Github
-- Create a .gitignore file that to disallow the uploading of **/.DS_Store, .vscode/ (for the sql connection), .virtual_environment
+- Create .gitignore file for **/.DS_Store, .vscode/, .virtual_environment
+- Create relevant folders/files for streamlit project: data, modules, static, app.py, requirements.txt
-- Creation and activation of a virtual environment virtual_environment
+- Create virtual environment using `venv`
-  - Creation: `python3 -m venv virtual_environment`
-  - Activation: `source virtual_environment/bin/activate`
-  - Deactivation: `deactivate`
-- Creation and use of a requirements.txt file which indicates all required packages for the project
-  - Installation: `pip3 install -r requirements.txt`
+- Populate requirements.txt and install via pip3 install -r requirements.txt` to virtual environment
-- Uploaded the dataset to its folder
+- Data in a excel file was uploaded to data folder

-- Connected to the PostGres Server using SQLTools and Postgres Driver.
-- Created database, schema, and table for the dataset using raw SQL.
-- Created a ipynb that shows the same process but in a python environment
+Create analysis modules
+- As mentioned in the jupyter notebooks, there are multiple ways to actually do analysis on the dataset including
+  - Pure excel
+  - Pure Python via Pandas
+  - Mixed SQL and Python via PostgreSQL and Pandas
+  - Possibly Google BigQuery

+Pure Python
+- Created ETL function for excel/csv file into no null-containing dataframe
+- Created diurnal variation function

+Mixed SQL